-The firmware transitions the page to the Context state and initializes the guest context according to Table 44.
+The firmware transitions the page to the Context state and initializes the guest context according to Table 50.
 All other fields within the guest context remain indeterminate until they are initialized through the launch process or through the import process.

-Table 44.
-Guest Context Initialized by the SNP\GCTX\CREATE Command
+Table 50.
+Guest Context Initialized by the SNP GCTX CREATE Command

 Field Value

-ASID Set to 0h indicating that no ASID has been associated with this guest.
+ASID Set to 0h, indicating that no ASID has been associated with this guest.

 State GSTATE_INIT.

 VEK Generated using a CSRNG.

-OeklvCount Oh
+OeklvCount Oh.

+LaunchTcb Set to CurrentTcb.

+LastAccessVersion Set to CurrentVersion.

-Table 45.
+Table 51.
 Status Codes for SNP\GCTX\CREATE